 Cons of Chrome DevTools MCP:

-• Preview Status: The tool is still evolving and may have bugs.
+- Preview Status: Because the tool is still in preview, behavior and available features may change.

 Comparison of All Browser Automation Servers